SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 When pressing the custom buttons, user-defined external scripts are executed.
 Configuration (:file:`scolv.cfg`):

-* Button in Summary window: :confval:`scripts.export`.
-Read :confval:`scripts.export`
-  for the description of the parameters passed to the script.
+* Button in Summary window.
+Configure: :confval:`scripts.export` and read :confval:`scripts.export` for the description of the parameters passed to the script.
-* Up to 2 buttons in Location tab: :confval:`button0`, :confval:`scripts.script0`,
+* Up to 2 buttons in Location tab.
+Configure:

+  * button1: :confval:`button0`, :confval:`scripts.script0`,
+  * button2: :confval:`button1`,  :confval:`scripts.script1`.

-  :confval:`button1`,  :confval:`scripts.script1` Read :confval:`scripts.script0`
+  Read :confval:`scripts.script0` and :confval:`scripts.script1` for the
-  and :confval:`scripts.script1` for the description of the parameters passed to the scripts.
+  description of the parameters passed to the scripts.

 .. _sec-scolv-information: